LuisBardaje/LuisBardaje/README.md

 - 🔭 I’m currently working on **ERP Projects**

-- 🌱 I’m currently learning **Odoo Development and other CRM Tools**
+- 🌱 I’m currently learning **Python Programming and other CRM Tools**

 - 👯 I’m looking to collaborate on **Projects**